mesosphere/dcos-docs-site/pages/1.10/administering-clusters/deploying-a-local-dcos-universe/index.md

     curl -v https://raw.githubusercontent.com/mesosphere/universe/version-3.x/docker/local-universe/dcos-local-universe-registry.service -o dcos-local-universe-registry.service
     ```

-1. Use [secure copy](https://linux.die.net/man/1/scp) to transfer the Universe and registry files to a master node.
-Replace `<master-IP>` with the public IP address of a master before issuing the following commands.
+1. Use [secure copy](https://linux.die.net/man/1/scp) to transfer the Universe and registry files to a master node, replacing `<master-IP>` with the public IP address of a master before issuing the following commands.

      **Tip:** You can find the public IP address of a master in the top left corner of the DC/OS web interface.